-Released by Ocean Blue Tear Music on May 12, the album features pianist Miwa, bassist Will Slater (with Brad Barrett stepping in for one track) and drummer Scott Goulding (Miwa’s husband).
+Released by Ocean Blue Tear Music on May 12, the album features pianist Yoko Miwa, Bassist Will Slater (with Brad Barrett stepping in for one track), and drummer Scott Goulding (Miwa’s husband).
 A highly affable experience featuring three seasoned and spectacularly attuned musicians, Pathways is a timeless album that goes down smooth from start to finish.

 “Lickety Split” takes listeners on a spin across the dance floor with fast-paced crescendos, spiraling into spontaneous jazz riffs.
 Like a rollercoaster ride, the song has peaks and valleys, with appropriately placed drum and bass solos building anticipation which Miwa rises to meet.

 Pathways’ finale, a heartfelt rendition of the Beatle’s “Dear Prudence” could not be a more appropriate ending to a gorgeous piece of musicianship.
 A perfect blend of simplicity and beauty, the eight-plus minute track unfolds gradually and deliberately, with some sections of improvisation dispersed among this familiar classic.